BenCole/angularjs-dropdown-multiselect/README.md

 	- `<script type="text/javascript" src="angularjs-dropdown-multiselect.js"></script>`.
 	- You can also use the minfined version (`angularjs-dropdown-multiselect.min.js`).
 3. Include the module in angular (i.e. in `app.js`) - `angularjs-dropdown-multiselect`

-## Contributing
-Issues and PR's are much appreciated.
-We're currently working on reducing them.
-When you create a new PR please make it against the develop branch when adding new features and to the fix branch when fixing small issues instead of master.

 ## Usage and Documentation
 See the documentation and examples in the GitHub pages: